Global fluctuations for Multiple Orthogonal Polynomial Ensembles: Proof of Theorem

-with $J$ as defined in \eqref{eq:generalJacobi}, with respect to the measures $w_1(x) d\mu(x),\dots,w_m(x)d\mu(x)$, and $\vec k_i=(k_{i,1},\dots,k_{i,m})$ is any path so that $\vec k_n=(n_1-1,\dots,n_m-1)$. \end{lemma} \begin{remark} We will allow $J,\mu$ and $w$ to depend on $n$.
+for $\lambda$ in a neighbourhood of $0$, with $J$ as defined in \eqref{eq:generalJacobi}. \end{lemma} \begin{remark} We will allow $J,\mu$ and $w$ to depend on $n$.
 To avoid cumbersome notation we will supress the $n$-dependence and just write $J,\mu$ and $w$ from now on. \end{remark} \begin{proof} This lemma can be found in \cite[Lemma 4.1]{Duits2} in a more general setup.
 For clarity and completeness we include a proof here.